proofzero/rollupid/README.md

 Please use the following tools and versions when developing with this repository:

 - Node.js v17+
-- Java SDK v8+
-- Babashaka 0.7.x

 #### NIX ENV

 Install NIX and run `nix-build` to install nix packages and `nix-shell` to execute a shell with a fully configured development environment.

 Note that docker doesn't fully work using nix packages.

-### Build

-Run `bb run test:all:develop` to make sure everything is setup correctly.
-Then use `bb tasks` to see what other build and test tasks are available.

 ## Contributing